 Indeed, while space is an extreme environment with very few exploitable raw materials, there is plenty of dust floating around.
 3D printing technology allows you to build solid structures from aggregated dust and microscopic particles.
+The European Space Agency (ESA) is considering 3D printing their base on the moon.

 3D printing replacement parts in space